-Dunwoody Nature Center is an oasis for kids, with AMAZING programs and playscapes for the family.
+Dunwoody Nature Center is an oasis for kids, with amazing programs and playscapes for the family.
 If that wasn’t enough, general admission is FREE!
-Here are 22 fantastic ways to play at DNC.

-Lounge in a Hammock – The Hammock Garden was created to give older youth (tweens and teens) a place to hang out, as well as all park visitors a place of respite.
+- Lounge in a Hammock in the forest – The Hammock Garden was created to give older youth (tweens and teens) a place to hang out, as well as all park visitors a place of respite.
 You’ll probably notice people setting up their ENOs here, so be sure to bring yours!

-Geocache – Our family has been geocaching since 2004…we love it!
+- Geocache – Our family has been geocaching since 2004…we love it!
 There are a number of caches at the nature center, so bring your phone or GPS.
-If you’re not familiar with it, read more and sign up here: https://www.geocaching.com/play
+New to geocaching?
+Read more here.